-Rolling Applications in effect: Apply Now!
-For students wanting to participate in the June residency 2014, all materials must be received by March 15, 2014.
+For students wishing to participate in the June residency 2015, all materials must be received by March 15, 2015.

 The Master of Fine Arts degree requires two types of admission: (a) Admission to Eastern Oregon University with “Graduate Student” status; and (b) Admission to the MFA program.
 Both applications should be submitted concurrently.
 Details blow: